hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

             </td>
             <td>
-                PR #2235 has just been merged, but I realized that having a non-async function could be too restrictive.
+                PR #2235 has just been merged, but I realized that not having access to `Profile` could be too restrictive.
 For example, accessing storage with the current function's signature is hard.

-This PR fixes this.
+This PR fixes this by providing an optional `Profile` and switching to an `async` method.
             </td>
         </tr>
     </table>